-There are other similar rules named as a rule of 70, rule of 69, etc. in finance for such similar calculations.
-And all of these rules, including Rule of 72 provide the approximate results of periods that double the investments.
+There are other similar rules named as a rule of 70, rule of 69, etc., in finance for such similar calculations.
+And all of these rules, including Rule of 72, provide the approximate results of periods that double the investments.
 However, Rule of 72 is the simplest in and is widely popular and practiced globally in the financing world.

 Formula for calculating Periods by Rule of 72

-In order to obtain a period within which the money will get double with the help of the rule of 72, the number 72 needs to be divided from the rate of interest.
+In order to obtain a period within which the money will get double with the help of the rule of 72, the number 72 needs to be divided by the rate of interest.
 A mathematical representation of the formula is as follows:

 Rule of 72 = 72 / i

-Where, i = Interest Rate
+Where i = Interest Rate

 About the Calculator / Features